Gurrt/software-process/assignment-1/combined.md

 ### Which principles could help HealthCare.gov?

 According to the Scrum Guide (http://www.scrumguides.org/scrum-guide.html#team) Scrum is most effective in small teams with up to 9 people.
 Considering the sheer size of this project, a pure Scrum approach for the entire project would have likely done more harm than good.
-However, some parts of Scrum could have benefitted the CMS.
+However, some parts of Scrum could have benefited the CMS.

 Take for example a **product backlog** together with having a dedicated **product owner**; These could have stopped unauthorized CMS employees from changing the scope of the project.
 Any product that needs to be added to backlog would have to be added by the product owner, who can check if the request is legitimate ( assuming that all product owners are authorized to change the scope of the contract ).